 Paragraph 3.
-Exclusion of transferability or pledgeability is not possible if it concerns a registered monetary claim arising from the exercise of a profession or business.
-A clause between creditor and debtor which aims to exclude the transferability or pledgeability of such monetary claim in whole or in part or to prevent its alienation or pledging shall be null and void .
+Exclusion of transferability or pledgeability is not possible if it concerns a monetary claim arising from the exercise of a profession or business.
+A clause between creditor and debtor which aims to exclude the transferability or pledgeability of such monetary claim in whole or in part or to prevent its transfer or pledging shall be null and void .

 Paragraph 4.
 The preceding paragraph shall not apply to monetary claims